Family fun coming up in the Chichester and Bognor area

 Things you won't want to miss!

-The exhibition will be packed full of life-sized aliens, zombies and monsters, ready to mingle with visitors of all ages.

-Aaron Bletcha is best known for books such as Goodnight, Grizzle Grump! and the Shark School series.
-The exhibition will give visitors a behind-the-scenes peek into the process behind his work, from the initial concept and doodles, to the creation of characters.
+Spokeswoman Rachel Soothill said: “The show combines traditional harvest celebrations with all the sights and sounds of the countryside, including a spectacular horticultural show and a fun dog show run by local dog trainers Mad About Dogs.

+“The show will bring many of the traditional elements of a harvest celebration to life, including heavy horse displays, ploughing by vintage tractors and steam-powered threshing.”

-The full cast has been confirmed for The Butterfly Lion by Michael Morpurgo, in a new adaptation by Anna Ledwich, which will premiere in Chichester’s Minerva Theatre from October 5-November 15, directed by Dale Rooks.
+The Butterfly Lion by Michael Morpurgo opens this Saturday in a new adaptation by Anna Ledwich in Chichester’s Minerva Theatre (October

-The company is Adam Buchanan, Lucas Button, James Charlton, Jonathan Dryden Taylor, Rachel Hosker, Claudia Jolly, Guy Lewis, Kevin Mathurin, Allison McKenzie, Charleen Qwaye and Nicola Sloane.

 When Bertie is sent away from the African farm of his childhood to school in England, he leaves behind not only his beloved mother and the beautiful land, swarming with wildlife, but also his best friend – a white lion he rescued as a cub.